Trending Topics

 Benefits of digital inventory management systems

-Computerizing the management of spare parts inventory offers a lot of advantages over manual systems.
+Computerizing the management of spare parts inventory offers a lot of advantages over traditional inventory management systems.
 It’s also worth noting that capabilities have advanced considerably in recent years, so a new system will offer more extensive capabilities than one that has been in place a decade or more.

 Specific benefits include:

-• Visibility: Maintenance personnel and other business functions can see quantities on hand, storage locations and valuations at a glance.
+• Inventory visibility: Maintenance personnel and other business functions can see stock levels on hand, storage locations and valuations at a glance.

 • Real-time updates: Quantities, values and locations will never lag behind the physical transactions.